Skip to main content

 Organizing Digests with Folders and Tags

-Efficient legal research requires a structured approach to data retention.
-Case Digestor provides a streamlined organization system to keep your workspace clutter-free:
+Efficient legal research depends on disciplined organization.
+Case Digestor provides a streamlined structure to keep your workspace clean and searchable:

 • Default Folders: System-generated smart collections for "All Digests" and "Favorites".